digin-energi/produktdata-public/README.md

   * universal :   Public
   * inStock :   Public

-### **CoolingInfo**
-Description of the assets cooling method or principles.
-* ATTRIBUTES
-  * typeOfCooling : String  Public
-Type of transformer cooling class (four letter code ONAN, ONAF etc.) or any other cooling type or system used on the asset.

 ### **DIGINAssetInfo**
 Extension to AssetInfo
 * ATTRIBUTES
-  * functionKind : FunctionKind  Public,
-Specific information of what kind of function the AssetInfo data refers to or are supposed to fulfill.
+  * functionKind : FunctionKind  Public, Specific information of what kind of function the AssetInfo data refers to or are supposed to fulfill.

 ### **FunctionKind**
 Specific information of what kind of function the AssetInfo data refers to or are supposed to fulfill.